timotejroiko/tiny-discord/docs/RestClient.md

 |headers|object|Response headers|
 |body|object|Response body as a body mixin \*|

-\* The body mixin is defined as follows:
+\* The response body is automatically downloaded into a body mixin.
+Accessing the raw data stream directly is currently not supported.
+The body mixin is defined as follows:

 |parameter|type|description|
 |-|-|-|